davidralphlewis/davidralphlewis.github.io/_posts/2018-04-28-napowrimo-day-28.md

 ---
 layout: default
-title: #NaPoWriMo Day 28
+title: NaPoWriMo 2018 Day 28
 date: 2018-04-28 18:33
 author: DavidRL
 comments: true
-categories: [My Writing, napowrimo, poem, Poems, Poetry]
+categories: [napowrimo, Poetry]
 ---
-Mountain
+## Mountain

 Forever reaching for
 uncaring heavens, you
 stoic stone observer
 of our slight lives.
 Eternally unmovable,
 never changing.

 You will be worn down
 by indifferent winds,
 gouged by rains and